 PART 1 APPLICATIONS

-The following applications for renewal or amendment or complaints were posted on the Commission’s Web site between 17 July and 24 July 2015.
+The following applications for renewal or amendment, or complaints were posted on the Commission’s website between February 10 and February 16, 2017.

 |Application filed by||Application number||Undertaking||City||Province||Deadline for submission of interventions, comments or replies|

 |Nexicom Communications Inc.||Terrestrial broadcasting distribution undertaking||Peterborough||Ontario||February 6, 2017|